adamspierer/time_stacker/README.md

 <h3>Usage</h3>

 The following is a general overview of the program's usage.
-For detailed instructions, please see our [tutorial page](https://github.com/adamspierer/z_stacker/blob/master/TUTORIAL.md).
+For detailed instructions, please see our [tutorial page](https://github.com/adamspierer/time_stacker/blob/master/TUTORIAL.md).

 Make sure the z\_stacker scripts are downloaded and in a folder on your computer.
 Navigate to the `z\_stacker` directory and type:

-	cd <path_to_z_stacker>
+	cd <path_to_time_stacker>

 Type and run (placeholder to generate the current `./outputs/test.tiff` file):